jagenjo/wide/README.md

 ![WIDE preview](wide_preview.PNG "WIDE preview")

+It has a layer of security but it is not as safe as I would like to, so do not use it if your code is very sensitive to people trying to hack you.

 # usage

-Copy all files to a folder in your host accessible from HTTP.
+Copy all repository files to a folder in your host accessible from HTTP.

 Create the ```wide_config.json``` in a folder that is not accessible through HTTP, like ```/home/``` or ```/home/YOUR_USERNAME''':